 Planning and advising notes

 Students majoring in sign language interpreting are required to earn a grade of C or above in each course.
 Courses may be repeated only once to attempt a higher grade.

-Recommended elective courses for sign language interpreting majors include: ASL 104, Deaf Culture; Bus 230, Business Fundamentals; Int 310, Performance Interpreting; Int 380, Specialty Areas of Interpreting; Phil 203 RW, Living Ethically; Thea 234, Acting I; and Thea 235, The Power of Story.
+Recommended elective courses for sign language interpreting majors include: ASL 104, Deaf Culture; Bus 230, Business Fundamentals; Int 310, Performance Interpreting; Int 380, The Deaf Community: Subcultures and Special Groups; Phil 203 RW, Living Ethically; Thea 234, Acting I; and Thea 235, The Power of Story.